-The Governing Body of St Wilfrid's RC College intends to admit up to 99 students to Year 12 in September 2022.
+The Governing Body of St Wilfrid's RC College intends to admit up to 99 students to Year 12 in September 2023.

-1 The term 'governing body' is used throughout to refer to the admission authority under the appropriate constitutional arrangements.
+&lt;sup>1 The term 'governing body' is used throughout to refer to the admission authority under the appropriate constitutional arrangements.

-2 The term 'school' is used throughout the document to mean a Catholic school or academy in the diocese.
+&lt;sup>2 The term 'school' is used throughout the document to mean a Catholic school or academy in the diocese.